 The Government has also co-opted third parties in the fight against tax evasion.
-From 30 September 2017, the Criminal Finances Act 2017 introduces two new corporate offences of failure to prevent the facilitation of UK or foreign tax evasion.
-This will hold organisations to account for the actions of their employees and other persons performing services for or on behalf of the organisation (so potentially including any contractor or sub-contractor) unless the organisation can show that it has reasonable procedures in place to prevent these offences being committed.
+From 30 September 2017, the Criminal Finances Act 2017 introduced two new corporate offences of failure to prevent the facilitation of UK or foreign tax evasion.
+This can make organisations liable for the actions of their employees and other persons performing services for or on behalf of the organisation (so potentially including any contractor or sub-contractor) unless the organisation can show that it has reasonable procedures in place to prevent these offences being committed.

 The Government intends to implement the EU intermediaries disclosure rules which provide for the mandatory disclosure of cross-border "potentially aggressive tax planning arrangements" by intermediaries (EU Directive 2018/882).
+Draft regulations and guidance were published in July 2019 for consultation prior to final regulations being made by the end of the year.